20095949-mateus-campos/programming-ca2/README.md

 | :-: | :-: |
 | *Update product* | *Delete products* |

-## Part 4: Testing
+## Part 5: Testing

 Pytest was used to test CRUD operations.
-The Image below shows the coverage percentage as per the Coverage Python library:
+The Image below shows the coverage percentage as per the Coverage.py Python library:

 | ![coverage.png](screenshots/coverage.png) |
 | :-: |